-Applications are now being accepted for Tennessee American Water’s 2020 Environmental Grant Program.
-The program supports innovative, community-based environmental projects that improve, restore or protect watersheds and water sources through partnerships.
-Diverse activities like watershed cleanups, water quality monitoring, biodiversity projects, surface or groundwater protection education, wellhead protection initiatives and hazardous waste collection efforts are examples of projects supported through this grant program.
+Tennessee American Water is accepting applications for green project funding through its Environmental Grant Program.
+The program supports innovative, community-based environmental projects that improve, restore, or protect watersheds and water sources through partnerships.
+Diverse activities like watershed cleanups, surface or groundwater protection education, and hazardous waste collection efforts are examples of projects supported through this grant program.

-In 2019, Tennessee American Water issued grants for projects that impacted a number of local waterways such as: the Chattanooga Creek, Chickamauga Creek, Spring Creek and Mountain Creek.
+In 2020, Tennessee American Water issued grants for projects that impacted a number of local waterways such as the Tennessee River, Chickamauga Creek, Spring Creek and Mountain Creek.
 Many of the projects involved youth engagement.

-The grant application, details about the grant requirements, and examples of projects can be found at https://amwater.com/tnaw/news-community/environmental-grant-program.
-Applications must be received or post-marked by Tuesday, March 31.
+The grant application, details about the grant requirements, and examples of projects can be found under the News & Community tab of the Company website, www.tennesseeamwater.com.

 Applications must be received or post-marked by Wednesday, March 31.